Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Introduction

-In order to alleviate the above-mentioned problems in terms of data scale and learning paradigm, we adopt the concept of ``learning how to learn" in meta-learning to simulate the training and testing procedure in the process of model optimization for the polyp re-identification task~\cite{li2022dual}.
+In order to alleviate the above-mentioned problems in terms of data scale and learning paradigm, we adopt the concept of ``learning how to learn" in meta-learning to simulate the training and testing procedure in the process of model optimization for the polyp re-identification task.
 We innovatively propose a meta-learning based polyp ReID model for scenarios with few samples.
-To be more specific, we propose a Colo-ReID model for more robust visual-semantic embedding learning for polyp ReID.
-On the basis of it, a dynamic \textbf{M}eta-\textbf{L}earning \textbf{R}egulation mechanism (\textbf{``MLR" for short}) is introduced to dymamicly optimize the parameters of the model, so that the model can adapt to new tasks in scenarios with small amounts of training data.
+To be more specific, we creatively construct a Colo-ReID model for more robust visual-semantic embedding for polyp ReID task.
+On the basis of it, a dynamic \textbf{M}eta-\textbf{L}earning \textbf{R}egulation mechanism (\textbf{``MLR" for short}) is introduced to dynamicly optimize the parameters of the model, so that new proposed polyp ReID model can adapt to new tasks in scenarios with small amounts of training data.

-In fact, the theoretical motivations of our method can be represented in two aspects: From the dataset perspective, the size of the dataset is still limited and cannot meet the standard requirements for large-scale deep training of neural networks.
-To address this problem, many researchers try to collect or construct a large-scale dataset in the colonoscopy scenario.
-However, manually labeling a diverse set of pairwise polyp area data is time-consuming and labor-intensive.
-As a promosing task in the medical community, there is also increasing concern over data safety and ethical issues, which makes the collection of large-scale polyp datasets extremely difficult.
-From the feature perspective, there exists obvious characteristics named self-discrepancies of intra-class or inter-class relations among colon polyp datasets in the colonoscopic polyp ReID task due to the variation in camera environment, viewpoint, illumination, patients, and so forth, which hinders further performance improvement for the polyp re-identification task.